 B2B Marketing Professional – The Journey To Attending A Virtual Conference (On The Way To Subscription Renewal)

 In our multichannel communication world, this example includes actual communication touchpoints from email, social media, technical support, and the core productivity tool of every professional -> the calendar.
-There is no loss of context.
+There is no loss of customer context.

 Actions are included in yellow line call outs.
 Overall emotion (brand happiness) is mapped through the journey with individual emotions augmenting individual touchpoints (hopeful, thoughtful, frustrated, etc).
 The core long term business outcome (resubscribe) is front depicted by the green block.

 A huge amount of qualitative detail is easily communicated.
+It took a lot of work to refine to this level of clarity.

 Be Inspired By: